49-Day Pratyabhijna Retreat

 Please Note Our 49-Day Retreat Payment Guidelines:

-- To confirm your registration, you must make a non-refundable deposit of $150 USD.
+- To confirm your registration, you must make a non-refundable deposit of $2,733 MXN.

-- Your balance is due at least 28 days before arrival; once your deposit has been processed, you will receive a confirmation email with instructions on how to make the final payment.
+- Your balance is due at least 28 days before arrival and may be paid in cash or via debit or credit card.
+As we have added a card processing fee for the amount owed to the Refugio, we will deduct $750 MXN from your balance if you make your final payment in cash.
+Once your deposit has been processed, you will receive a confirmation email with instructions on how to make the final payment.

 - Note that once paid, all fees are non-refundable.